reidbraswell1/react-router-hooks/README.md

 ## Part 2

 ### Exercise 1: Create getFilmStats

-Create and export a new helper function in film.helpers.js called getFilmStats.
+Create and export a new helper function in `film.helpers.js` called `getFilmStats`.

-The goal of getFilmStats is to receive list (array) parameter, and return a object that contains the following:
+The goal of `getFilmStats` is to receive `list` (array) parameter, and return a object that contains the following:

-avg_score as a number, being the average rt_score of the list of films acc_score as a number, being the sum rt_score of the list of films total as a number, being the amount of films in the list latest as a number, being the latest release year for a film in the list
+  * `avg_score` as a number, being the average rt_score of the list of films
+  * `acc_score` as a number, being the sum rt_score of the list of films
+  * `total` as a number, being the amount of films in the list
+  * `latest` as a number, being the latest release year for a film in the list

 For example: